cdktf/cdktf-provider-googlebeta/docs/googleStorageBucket.python.md

 retention_policy block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.9.0/docs/resources/google_storage_bucket#retention_policy GoogleStorageBucket#retention_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.10.0/docs/resources/google_storage_bucket#retention_policy GoogleStorageBucket#retention_policy}

+---

+##### `rpo`<sup>Optional</sup> <a name="rpo" id="@cdktf/provider-google-beta.googleStorageBucket.GoogleStorageBucket.Initializer.parameter.rpo"></a>

+- *Type:* str

+Specifies the RPO setting of bucket.

+If set 'ASYNC_TURBO', The Turbo Replication will be enabled for the dual-region bucket.
+Value 'DEFAULT' will set RPO setting to default.
+Turbo Replication is only for buckets in dual-regions.See the docs for more details.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.10.0/docs/resources/google_storage_bucket#rpo GoogleStorageBucket#rpo}

 ---